GFZ/enpt/README.rst

 The EnPT Python package is an automated pre-processing pipeline for the new EnMAP hyperspectral satellite data.
 It provides free and open-source features to transform EnMAP Level-1B data to Level-2A.
-The package has been developed at the German Research Centre for Geosciences Potsdam (GFZ) as an alternative to the processing chain of the EnMAP Ground Segment.
+The package has been developed at the GFZ Helmholtz Centre for Geosciences, Germany, as an alternative to the processing chain of the EnMAP Ground Segment.

 * Please check the documentation_ for installation and usage instructions and in depth information.